HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 #### Requirements for support

-While the search parameter based syntax here is quite general, and could be used for any search parameter defined in FHIR, we're seeking community consensus on a small common core of search parameters for broad support.
-Initially, servers supporting SMART v2 scopes SHALL support:
+We’re seeking community consensus on a small common core of search parameters for broad support; we reserve the right to make some search parameters mandatory in the future.

-* `category=` constraints for any supported resource types where `category` is a defined search parameter.
-This includes support for category-based Observation access on any server that supports Observation access.

 #### Experimental features